Skip to main content

 1

-Enable Push Notifications capability
+Enable the Push Notifications capability

 In Xcode: select your target > Signing & Capabilities > add Push Notifications.
-Watch the video walkthrough on GitHub for a step-by-step guide.

 2

-Add a Notification Service Extension
+Add a Notification Service Extension (recommended)

 Android Push Setup